columnar-tech/dbc/docs/getting_started/installation.md

 ./dbc --help
 ```

-Note: You may wish to move the `dbc` binary to a location in your `PATH`.

-## Other Methods

-- winget
-- Homebrew
-- PyPi

-## Uninstall

-We might want commands to remove all drivers...
+Most users will choose to move dbc to a location already in their `$PATH` or create a new place for dbc and add that to their `$PATH`.